teckel12/LuaTelemetry/CONTRIBUTING.md

 ## Coding conventions

-Start reading our code and you'll get the hang of it.
-We optimize for readability:
+Start reading the Lua Telemetry code and you'll get the hang of it:

   * We indent using two spaces (soft tabs)
   * We always put spaces after list items and method parameters (`[1, 2, 3]`, not `[1,2,3]`) and around operators (`x += 1`, not `x+=1`).